yoyoberenguer/Homing-missile/README.md

 ## Cython Version
 ```
+Amazing version with many particles and extremely fluid animation.

 Run the program HomingMissile.py with your favorite python IDE  **
 ** Program must be compiled first (see compilation section)
 ```